AmberELEC/website/docs/System-Sony-PlayStation.md

 ## Issues
 ### Controls and Rumble Not Working in Games

 Early PlayStation games do not recognize the DualShock controller and will not accept input, so in recent builds we have configured the Standard controller as the default.
 This allows most games to work without having to change the configuration, but means analog sticks and rumble will be disabled.
-Users who have upgraded from earlier builds of 351ELEC may have non-functioning controls when trying to start some games.
+Users who have upgraded from earlier builds of AmberELEC may have non-functioning controls when trying to start some games.

 To change the attached virtual controller: